eclipse-xpanse/xpanse-website/docs/plugins.md

 any of the required configuration properties are not available, then such plugin is simply not considered for processing any requests.

+> **Note**: These mandatory variables will also be injected into the deployment environment as environment variables.

 ### Openstack

 Mandatory configuration properties are the following